pravega/pravega/documentation/src/docs/controller-service.md

 invalidated in the cache so that other concurrent read/update operations on the Stream get the new value for their subsequent steps.

-## Stream Buckets

-To enable some scenarios, we may need the background workers to periodically work on each of the Streams in our cluster to perform some specific action on them.
-The concept of Stream Bucket is to distribute this periodic background work across all available Controller instances.
-Controller instances map all available streams in the system into buckets and these buckets are distributed amongst themselves.
-Hence, all the long-running background work can be uniformly distributed across multiple Controller instances.

-**Note**: Number of buckets for a cluster is a fixed (configurable) value for the lifetime of a cluster.

-Each bucket corresponds to a unique znode in Zookeeper.
-A qualified scoped Stream name is used to compute a hash value to assign the Stream to a bucket.
-All Controller instances, upon startup, attempt to take ownership of buckets.
-Upon _failover_, ownerships are transferred, as surviving nodes compete to acquire ownership of orphaned buckets.
-The Controller instance which owns a bucket is responsible for all long running scheduled background work corresponding to all nodes under the bucket.
-Presently this entails running periodic workflows to capture `StreamCut`(s) (called Retention-Set) for each Stream at desired frequencies.

-### Retention Set

- One retention set per Stream is stored under the corresponding bucket/Stream znode.
-As we compute  `StreamCut`(s) periodically, we keep preserving them under this znode.
-As some automatic truncation is performed, the `StreamCut`(s) that are no longer valid are purged from this set.

 ## Controller Cluster Listener